 Xeomin works by temporarily stopping muscles from contracting.
 The FDA originally approved Xeomin in August 2010 for two conditions: blepharospasm (eyelid spasms) and cervical dystonia (severe contractions of the neck muscles).
 One year later, the FDA approved Xeomin for the same uses as Botox, namely the treatment of glabellar lines, the lines that form between the eyebrows.

-Areas treated with Xeomin
+What Areas can be treated with Xeomin?